"SPOTIFY FAMILY" Charge on Your Statement: What It Means

 Generate My Dispute Letter โFrequently Asked Questions

-Why does my statement say SPOTIFY FAMILY instead of Premium Family?
+Why does my statement say SPOTIFY FAMILY instead of Spotify Premium Family?

-When should I dispute a SPOTIFY FAMILY charge with my card issuer?
+When should I dispute a SPOTIFY FAMILY charge with my bank?

 Your Legal Rights